Frequently Asked Questions

 Fourthly, once all of the cytogenetic and whole genome sequence analysis has been completed for all 50 test and 50 control family trios, we can then proceed to performing a number of statistical comparisons to evaluate if any differences are seen between test and control populations that show evidence, or not, for a genetic effect of participating at British nuclear test sites.
 Once this assessment of the data has been made, the results will be written and submitted for peer-review publication in scientific journals.
 It is only upon acceptance for publication that all of our findings can be made public.

-We anticipate publication of findings of this work through academic year 2019/20.
+We anticipate publication of findings mid-late 2020.